andrewharmellaw/archaius-spring-adapter/README.md

 Archaius can do quite a few clever things, and we wanted to support them but couldn't manage it without "extending" the standard Spring idioms a little.

 First up is property polling.
-You can read more about the details of this over at the Archaius project elsewhere on GitHub, but to get things going, all you need add to your spring XMl file is the following enclosed within the standard propertyPlaceholder "bean" tags:
+You can read more about the details of this over at the Archaius project (https://github.com/Netflix/archaius), but to get things going, all you need add to your spring XMl file is the following enclosed within the standard propertyPlaceholder "bean" tags:

     <property name="initialDelayMillis" value="1" />
     <property name="delayMillis" value="10" />